NBISweden/EMBLmyGFF3/README.md

 ## MAPPING

-The challenge for a correct conversion is the correct mapping between the feature types described in the 3th column as well as the different attribute’s tags of the 9th column of the gff3 file and the corresponding EMBL features and qualifiers.
+The challenge for a correct conversion is the correct mapping between the feature types described in the 3th column as well as the different attribute’s tags of the 9th column of the GFF3 file and the corresponding EMBL features and qualifiers.
 If a feature type or an attribute's tag is not yet handle by the software it will inform you during the conversion process.
 You can then add the information needed in the corresponding mapping file.
 If you figure out that a feature type or an attribute's tag is no mapped to the corresponding EMBL features or qualifiers you would like, you will have to modify the corresponding information in the mapping files.

 ### Feature type

-The embl format accepts 52 different feature types whereas the gff3 is constrained to be a Sequence Ontology term or accession number (3th column of the gff3), but nevertheless this constitutes 2278 terms in version 2.5.3 of the Sequence Ontology.
+The EMBL format accepts 52 different feature types whereas the GFF3 is constrained to be a Sequence Ontology term or accession number (3th column of the GFF3), but nevertheless this constitutes 2278 terms in version 2.5.3 of the Sequence Ontology.

 The file handling the proper mapping is ***translation_gff_feature_to_embl_feature.json***